 - your baby has fluid or a temporary blockage in their ear

-In these cases, your baby will be offered a second test.
-This may be the same as the first test, or another type called the automated auditory brainstem response (AABR) test.
+In these cases, your baby will be offered a 2nd test.
+This may be the same as the 1st test, or another type called the automated auditory brainstem response (AABR) test.

 The AABR test involves placing 3 small sensors on your baby's head and neck.
 Soft headphones are placed over your baby's ears and gentle clicking sounds are played.
 This test takes between 5 and 15 minutes.

-These tests won't harm your baby in any way.
+These tests will not harm your baby in any way.

 Does my baby have to have the newborn hearing test?

-It's highly recommended, but you don't have to accept it.
+The newborn hearing test is highly recommended, but it's not compulsory.
 If you decide not to have the screening test, you'll be given checklists to help you check on your baby's hearing as they grow older.
 If you have any concerns, speak to your health visitor or GP.

 When will we get the results?